 Benefits for Teachers

 Villanova offers a 20% tuition discount if you teach in a public or private school, and a 40% discount if you teach at a Catholic school.

 We have enthusiastically welcomed teachers into our program since its creation in the early 1950s.
 Each year some of the brightest and most ambitious English teachers in the Philadelphia area pursue our degree in order to enrich their understanding of their subject matter and enhance their pedagogical repertoire.
 If you are a certified teacher, our program also helps you to meet the requirements of Act 48 and to achieve the official designation of “Highly Qualified Teacher.”
-The GRE requirement will be waived for teachers with a teacher certification.

 Our program offers the flexibility that you need as a teacher.
 All of our two-hour seminars are held in the evening, at 5:20 p.m. or 7:30 p.m., to accommodate your work schedule.
 If you wish, you may pursue the program part-time on a schedule that is comfortable for you.
 You will also have opportunities to complete coursework during the summer months.